Giant Schnauzer Dogs

-The Giant Schnauzer originates from Bavaria in Germany and dates back to the 1700's.
-It was the result of cross breeding the Standard Schnauzer, Black Great Dane and Bouvoir des Flandres.
-This produced a large dog that was suitable for guarding farms and shepherding cattle.
-Interest rose after the First World War and the breed moved to Towns and Cities, being used to guard shops and also by the Police and Military.
-By the 1960's the breed had made it's way to America where it soon became popular.
-The Giant Schnauzer is still used as a Police dog, by the Military and as search and rescue dogs.
+The Giant Schnauzer comes from Bavaria, where it was first bred back in the 1700’s.
+It is the result of crossbreeding between a standard Schnauzer, Black Great Dane and Bouvier des Flandres.
+This resulted in a large dog that was suitable for guarding farms and shepherding cattle.
+The breed’s popularity took off after the first world war when they started appearing more in towns and cities, being used by the Police and Military.
+By the 1960’s the breed had made its way into America and it’s popularity grew even more.
+Even to this day the Giant Schnauzer is still used as a Police dog, and the military sometimes use them as search and rescue dogs.

 Their coat requires regular grooming to keep it in good condition.
 Their beards/muzzles tend to get drool on them and need the occasional wipe.
 They need clipping every few months for pets and stripping every 4 weeks for show dogs.

 Giant Schnauzers are a playful and bold breed.
 They are strong and energetic and sometimes don’t realize their own strength.
 All this means that they aren’t the best breed to keep if you have young children